 5 Reasons Why This is Happening

-Our newfound irrationality has five perfectly rational explanations – all rooted in evolution.
+Our newfound irrationality has five perfectly rational explanations.
+It’s evolutionary.

 - The stakes have never been lower.
 Basically, we won.
 For the first time in history, we’re safe from extreme weather, plagues, and invading Mongolians.
 Food is dirt cheap and arrives on Styrofoam, just like Mother Monsanto intended.
 In the old world, we couldn’t afford not to agree – is there a bear in the village or isn’t there??
 With mortal danger off our to-do list, even America’s poorest can finally afford bespoke realities.